 - Capacity We will improve core services in existing facilities, add additional beds to expand our community custody resources, and repurpose existing beds to meet the needs of the inmate population - Risk-Needs Assessment The individual's risk to reoffend, history of violence, and criminogenic needs will determine assignment of programming resources - Validated Classification Process Classify inmates by risk of behavior within the prison, not according to available bed space - Evidence Based Practices Funded treatment and programming will be delivered with fidelity, and have data to support the effectiveness - Performance Measurement Performance improvement requires performance measurement.
 We will be a data driven organization - Leadership Development Successful organizations must develop leaders from within, and at all levels - Community Partnerships Reentry starts at intake, but it is our community partnerships that help people succeed upon release - Staff and Inmate Engagement All employees should have a voice in shaping the work.
-The men and women under our care can help us shape approaches that are safe, effective, and sustainable http://ndcs.nebraska.gov/
+The men and women under our care can help us shape approaches that are safe, effective, and sustainable

 Specific action plans will be developed for initiatives we will undertake to move the agency forward.
-Leading Goals (page 3) represent five areas of focus that support our agency mission "to serve and protect the public."
+Leading Goals (page 3) represent five areas of focus that support our agency's mission "Keep people safe."
 This is a living document and will be revised and updated through processes that will ultimately engage staff at all levels of NDCS.

-To learn more about NDCS
+To learn more about NDCS corrections.nebraska.gov

-Scott Frakes Director, NDCS scott.frakes@nebraska.gov
+Scott R. Frakes Director scott.frakes@nebraska.gov